 The Company's goal is to advance its wholly-owned Ixtaca gold-silver deposit to become a low-cost, modern mine which makes a positive social difference.
-The company has made significant advances over the past year with the completion of the PFS in May 2017 that was sufficiently compelling to immediately commence a FS that is expected to be completed before 2018 year end.
+The Company has made significant advances over the past year with the completion of the 2017 PFS that was sufficiently compelling to immediately commence a FS that is expected to be completed before 2018 year end.